persiyanov/persiyanov.github.io/_posts/2018-05-28-gsoc-first-weeks.md

 ## Multistream API and word2vec main discovery

-I implemented a first version of multistream API (just modified `BaseAny2VecModel._train_epoch` method to [this](https://gist.github.com/persiyanov/0a8ca3d9091775bd136cfe6e4674e376)) one).
+I implemented a first version of multistream API (just modified `BaseAny2VecModel._train_epoch` method to [this](https://gist.github.com/persiyanov/0a8ca3d9091775bd136cfe6e4674e376) one).

 But [benchmarks](https://gist.github.com/persiyanov/1009e2a4548ac71efa59a547d336fe4b) are not as good as they were supposed to be.
 Moreover, in some cases __multiple streams hurts__ the performance in compare to single stream.
+And this is the case because python doesn't allow to execute CPU-bound operations in parallel (it uses GIL, which prevents this).
+Therefore, if our `_job_producer` loop is more CPU-bound than IO-bound, our multistream optimization may not lead to performance boost.

 This proves that `_job_producer` is actually CPU-bound, not IO-bound.
 So, when we create many producers, because of GIL, less resources are given to `_worker_loop` threads and performance doesn't increase.

 While I was fighting all these multithreading subtleties and resource contention things, I decided to run an experiment which doesn't have any *job producers* at all but only *worker threads*.
 I wanted to measure maximum word2vec speed (no IO, only CPU model updates) which is an upper bound for my results in this project.
 In order to do this, I modified the code of `_train_epoch` to fill the queue with all data at first and then run worker threads (see the code [here](https://gist.github.com/persiyanov/bceb706b2d617ebde69e11774fe8dc16)).
 Here are the results: